krasimir/blog-posts/2017/Stent/post.md

 This article is about [Stent](https://github.com/krasimir/stent) - a [Redux](http://redux.js.org/)-liked library that creates and manages state machines for you.
 The title is not really correct because Stent implements some of the Redux's core ideas and in fact looks a lot like Redux.
 At the end of the material we will see that both libraries have a lot in common.
 Stent is just using state machines under the hood and eliminates some of the boilerplate that comes with Redux.

 If you wonder what is a state machine and why it makes UI development easier check out ["You are managing state?
 Think twice."](http://krasimirtsonev.com/blog/article/managing-state-in-javascript-with-state-machines-stent) article.
+I strongly recommend reading it so you get a better context.

 *The source code of the examples in this post is available [here](https://github.com/krasimir/blog-posts/tree/master/2017/Stent/code).*